English Machine Reading Comprehension Datasets: A Survey: Datasets

 \section{Datasets}

-All datasets and their properties of interest are listed in Table~\ref{table:general}.\footnote{Extra features are in the supplementary materials Table~\ref{table:add_prop}.} We indicate the number of questions per dataset (size), the text sources, the method of creation, whether there are a leaderboard and data publicly available, and whether the dataset is \textit{solved}, i.e.~the performance of a MRC system exceeds the reported human performance (also shown).
+All datasets and their properties of interest are listed in Table~\ref{table:general}.\footnote{Additional properties and statistics are in Table~\ref{table:add_prop} in the Appendix \ref{sec:extra}.} We present the number of questions per dataset (size), the text sources, the method of creation, whether there are a leaderboard and data publicly available, and whether the dataset is \textit{solved}, i.e.~the performance of a MRC system exceeds the reported human performance (also shown).
 We will discuss each of these aspects.